Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 How much are property taxes on houses in Tanzania right now?

-Annual property taxes on houses in Tanzania, known as local government property rates, typically range from TZS 50,000 to TZS 400,000 per year ($20 to $159 or €18 to €146) for ordinary owner-occupied homes, with higher amounts for prime locations or formally valued properties.
+For a typical owner-occupied house in Tanzania, the estimated annual property tax (officially called "local government property rates") ranges from TZS 50,000 to TZS 400,000 per year ($20 to $159 or €17 to €135), with higher amounts for prime locations and formally valued properties.

 If you want to go into more details, we also have a page with all the property taxes and fees in Tanzania.